 On the IES: London Studies program, Whitman students can engage in Britain's rich historical and contemporary theatrical tradition through theater and drama courses.
 Students see at least nine shows in London.

 SIT: Serbia Peace and the Conflict Studies in the Balkans

 Through the SIT: Serbia, Bosnia, and Kosova - Peace and Conflict in the Balkans program, Whitman students can gain firsthand knowledge of peacebuilding, conflict transformation, and the struggle for human rights in Serbia, Bonsnia-Herzegovina, and Kosovo.The program is based in Serbia, but students take educational excursions to Bosnia-Herzegovina and Kosovo.

 The DIS Copenhagen program, students can take a variety of courses in English while experiencing immersion in Copenhagen, Denmark.
 This program provides students with an academically challenging environment where students can take over 200 elective course that are all taught in English.
 There are several cultural engagements opportunities like course-integrated study tours, DIScovery Trips, housing.

 Whitman students who wish to learn about the U.S. government and national policy or engage in community organizing in the heart of the nation's capital may apply to attend American University's Washington Semester Program.
 Students obtain hands-on experience by participating in an internship as well as enrolling in a seminar course, which is often taught on location taking them behind the scenes in D.C.
 Washington Semester students also will choose locations to conduct an in-depth research project or enroll in an elective at American University.

 Here are some possible post-graduate degrees pursued by people in journalism, publishing, and media.
-Contact Gayle Townsend at email@example.com for additional information.
+Contact the SEC for additional information.

 - Master Of Science or Arts (MS or MA) in Journalism